How to Stop Credit Card Services Robocalls Once and For All

 DoNotPay Can Help You Get Back at Robocall Scammers

-If you ended up being a victim of a robocall fraudster, there are still some ways for you to get your money back.
-Use DoNotPay to get robocall revenge on these scammers, instead of reporting robocalls to the FTC.
-Robo Revenge is there to help you sue robocall providers, get money for your inconvenience, and help you with the robocall lawsuit.
+If you ended up being a victim of a robocall fraudster, there are still some ways for you to take actionable steps.
+Use DoNotPay to get robocall revenge on these scammers, in addition to reporting robocalls to the FTC.
+Robo Revenge is there to help you combat robocalls.

 The new feature of DoNotPay will help you identify the people who stand behind the robocalls.
 All you need to do is make a free virtual credit card, and soon you’ll know who is standing behind these scammers.
 Once you obtain all information on them, you can use it to request legal compensation.
 They usually choose to offer you a settlement rather than taking the whole matter to court.
-You can get up to $3,000, and enjoy your sweet revenge.
+Under the Telephone Consumer Protection Act (TCPA), individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.
 It’s important to note that this is possible only with the fraudsters who operate from the U.S.

 Using Robo Revenge is not difficult, and it will not take too much of your time.
 Below, you will find the steps on how to do this most efficiently: